ma-chengyuan/particle/README.md

             kind: TokenKind::Identifier(String::from(s)),
         }
     );
-    // Notice that when writing regular expressions down we did not use raw string literals, which is a common
+    // Notice that when writing regular expressions down we did not use raw string
-    // practice, this is because I am simply too lazy to handle all types of escape characters -- just use that
+    // literals, which is a common practice, this is because I am simply too lazy
+    // to handle all types of escape characters -- just use that of rust!
+Then the
-    // of rust!
-Then the only thing you may feel uncomfortable is writing \\s!
+    // only thing you may feel uncomfortable is writing `\\`s!

-    // We use a lexer state to store the context information
+    // We use a lexer state to store the context information.
-    // A LexerState can be constructed from any char iterators, the simplest being calling .chars() of a string let mut state = LexerState::from(
+    // A LexerState can be constructed from any char iterators, the simplest being
+    // calling .chars() of a string.
+    let mut state = LexerState::from(
         "(412 + 321.654) / 768.432 * 34e-1 - sin(30)".chars()
     );